svijayakumar32/e-Photosynthesis-rice/CO2_response_fitting/README.md

 This repository contains code for fitting CO₂ response data using the msuRACiFit package.
 The analysis is fully scripted within a single .R file for portability and ease of reproducibility.

-All core logic is contained in this script, which is stored in the Scripts/ folder.
+All core logic is contained in msuRACiFit_rice_params.R, which is stored in the Scripts/ folder.

 **Running the Analysis**